meliadamian17/cs144_lab3/router/README.md

 - Copies source MAC to destination MAC
 - Sets source MAC to router's interface MAC address

-**Required Functionality**: Utility function for generating reply packets (ARP replies, ICMP echo replies).
+**Required Functionality**: Utility function for generating reply packets (ICMP echo replies/errors).

+#### `router_interface_check` - sr_router.c
+**Purpose**: Determines whether an incoming IP packet is addressed to one of the router’s own interfaces.

+**Implementation Details**:
+- Iterates over the linked list of interfaces
+- Compares to find if any of the interface's address was the destination address
+- Returns the matched interface or NULL if packet was not destined to the router

+**Required Functionality**: Enables router to check if IP packet belongs to it

 ---